How to travel together for years without killing each other? That is the question.

 I first met Tom Bartel and his wife Kristin Henning at a party I was hosting at the Half-King in Manhattan’s Chelsea district.
-They were a great from the start: laid back, nice, smart.
+They were great from the start: laid back, nice, smart.
 I liked them immediately.
-We chatted about life, blogging and adventure, amidst the din of the crowd, enjoying a few beers and a tasty three-cheese quesadilla.
+We chatted about life, blogging, and adventure, amidst the crowd’s din, enjoying a few beers and a tasty three-cheese quesadilla.
 They’ve traveled the world together for decades.
 Seemed like a no-brainer to me to have them weigh in on this question.
 So without further ado.
 I give you Tom Bartel…..

 I’ve been married to the same woman for 40 years.
 And we dated for four years before that.
 And we’ve done a lot of traveling over those years.
 So far, 65 countries, and a couple of thousand hotel nights.
 Add to all that proximity that we worked together all those years, and there’s a whole lot of tolerance to be discussed.

 Of course, all that tolerance doesn’t come automatically.
 You have to work at it.
 So here are 10 of my hacks about how to get along with someone you can’t get away from.
 I’d love to hear some of yours, in case I left any out.